Reader: Frequently Asked Questions

 Does Reader have dark mode?

-Reader has both light mode and dark mode as well as an auto setting to detect the color mode of the operating system.
+Reader has both light mode and dark mode, as well as an "auto" setting to detect the color mode of the operating system.
+You can change the mode at any time by clicking or tapping the Aa

 Does Reader have a true black mode for OLED devices?

-At the moment, Reader does not a have a true black mode for OLED devices, but it's on our roadmap to add a more flexible theming system enabling a wide variety of color combinations from true black to sepia.
+At the moment, Reader does not a have a true black mode for OLED devices, but it's on our roadmap to add a more flexible theming system to enable a wide variety of color combinations, from true black to sepia and beyond.

 How do I group or organize RSS feeds into folders?